How to Load Data Products from Microsoft Azure Blob Storage into Snowflake

 • define stages and file formats,

-• and then write and execute the right SQL commands (COPY INTO, LIST, etc.).
+• and then write and execute the right SQL commands (COPY INTO, LIST, for example).

 It’s powerful, flexible - and a bit technical.
 If you’re comfortable with cloud IAM roles, SQL scripts, and debugging permissions errors, the official way works fine.
 But for many teams, especially those who just want to focus on delivering insights, this level of complexity can be frustrating and slow.